thogiti/thogitiB.github.io/content/2023-04-30-Efficient-Computation-of-Frobenius-Automorphism-on-BN254-Elliptic-Curve.md

 title = "Efficient Computation of Frobenius Automorphism on BN254 Elliptic Curve"

 [taxonomies]
-tags = ["zk", "ZKP", "Writing Zero Knowledge Proofs", "Frobenius Automorphism", "BN254", "Elliptic Curve", "BN254 Elliptic Curve", "sagemath", ]
+tags = ["zk", "ZKP", "Writing Zero Knowledge Proofs", "Frobenius Automorphism", "BN254", "Elliptic Curve", "BN254 Elliptic Curve", "sagemath" ]
 +++

 In this blog post, we will explore an efficient method to compute the Frobenius automorphism for the BN254 elliptic curve.
 The BN254 curve is a pairing-friendly elliptic curve that is widely used in cryptographic applications [hackmd.io/@jpw](https://hackmd.io/@jpw/bn254).
 We will exploit the fact that $(p−1)/2$ is odd to compute the Frobenius automorphism efficiently.